Clarkkkk/grayscale-switcher/README.md

 ## Usage Notes

+### Install

+1. Go to [Release](https://github.com/Clarkkkk/grayscale-switcher/releases) page and download the zip file of latest version.
+2. Unzip the file to a folder.
+3. Open your browser and go to the extension page.
+For example, open [chrome://extensions/](chrome://extensions/) in Chrome, turn on "Develop mode", click "Load unpacked", and select the folder you just unzipped.

+### Usage

-Click the switch button to change the website's grayscale to 0 or 1.
+Click the switch button to change the website's grayscale from 0 to 1 or from 1 to 0.

 ## Develop Notes